opeled/debezium-proxysql-failover/README.md

 The idea here is to cause a discrepancy in mysql1 and mysql2 binlogs, we're using `flush logs` for that.

 1. Create the env as specified [above](#env-set-up)
-2. Insert rows into MySQL Master - DML can be taken from [insert-data.txt](./insert-data.txt)
+2. Insert rows into MySQL Master - DMLs can be taken from [insert-data.txt](./insert-data.txt)
 3. `flush logs;` on mysql 1
 4. Insert rows into MySQL Master
 5. `flush logs;` on mysql 2
 6. Insert rows into MySQL Master
 7. `flush logs;` on mysql 2
-8. kill mysql 1 container
+9. kill mysql 1 container

-At this point Debezium connector will fail.<br>
+At this point Debezium connector will fail.
-After that it's possible to restart mysql 1 container and restart Debezium connector failed task - this will result in a task recovery and Debezium connector will continue to stream data as expected.
+Even in case the connector's task is restarted (`curl -X POST http://localhost:8083/connectors/inventory-connector/tasks/0/restart`) the connector will not recover.<br>

 ### Where can I see my messages
 messages can be seen at http://localhost:8000 in the customer topic